AdobeDocs/experience-platform.en/help/destinations/ui/connect-destination.md

 ### Set up destination connection for segment activation or dataset exports {#segment-activation-or-dataset-exports}

 Some file-based destinations support segment activation as well as dataset exports.
-For those destinations, you can select if you are creating a connection which will enable you to activate segments or export datasets.
+For those destinations, you can choose whether to create a connection that enables you to activate segments or export datasets.

 ![Image showing the data type selection control which allows users to select between segment activation and dataset exports.](/help/destinations/assets/ui/connect-destinations/data-type-selection.png)